arnobl/RennesGo/README.md

 ## DevOps class at INSA Rennes, CS dep

-A time is composed of three students.
+A team is composed of three students.
 Each team has to:
  - select a research paper to read and present;
  - build a devops toolchain for the app RennesGo